j4kim/midiscriptor/README.md

 * output: midiscriptor produces standard outputs, which can be used using pipes.
 * command: midiscriptor subprocesses user defined command.
-* keyboard: midiscriptor acts like a computer keyboard
+* keyboard: midiscriptor acts like a computer keyboard: user defined text is written where the focus is.